patternplate/patternplate/docs/guides/getting-started.md

    Started on http://localhost:1337
    ```

-3. You can access the web interface of your patternplate project at [localhost:1337](http://localhost:1337/pattern/hello-world?guides-enabled=true).
+3. You can access the web interface of your patternplate project at [localhost:1337](http://localhost:1337/?guides-enabled=true).

   If everything worked `patternplate` greets you with this screen:

   ![](https://patternplate.github.io/media/images/screenshot-hello-world.svg)

+## Take aways

+* There is `create-patternplate`, a command line program that helps with boostrapping patternplate quickly.

+* `patternplate` provides a command line interface.
+The default command is `start`, which brings up the web interface on [localhost:1337](http://localhost:1337/?guides-enabled=true).

 ## Up next